daveprowse/bls-ddd/README.md

 # bls-ddd
 Config files for Building Linux Servers (DHCP, DNS, DS) Webinar.

-Make sure you are connected as root to the Debian server.
+Make sure you are logged in as root to a Debian system.

 Access the  ~ directory: